Heinz Neumann: Biography

 Elected to the Reichstag in 1930, in 1931, Neumann began to disagree openly with both Stalin and the KPD leader, Ernst Thälmann.
 Neumann felt that by focusing exclusively on toppling the ruling SPD, the KPD was underestimating the growing threat posed by the Nazi Party, with which the KPD was often allying itself against the SPD.
-In retaliation for his dissenting stance, Neumann's motion was defeated in October 1932, and he was relieved of all his party functions in November 1932 and lost his seat in the Reichstag.
+In retaliation for his dissenting stance, Neumann's motion was defeated and in April 1932 he was relieved of all his party functions; in November he even lost his seat in the Reichstag.

+Other members of the so-called "Neumann Group" included Politburo members Hermann Remmele, Leo Flieg and Franz Dahlem, Central Committee members Willi Münzenberg, Friedrich Lux and Josef Schlaffer, Baden-Palatinate political leader Karl Fischer, Berlin-Brandenberg organizational leader Albert Kuntz, illegal RFB first secretary Paul Hornick, Women's Section head Roberta Gropper, Central Committee technical secretary Willi Mielenz, KJVD leaders Kurt Müller, Alfred Hiller, Ernst Bertram, Bruno Dubber and Franz Fischer, and Die Rote Fahne editor Alexander Abusch and deputy editor Albert Norden, most of whom were also punished.

-He was sent to the Second Spanish Republic to represent the Comintern and then lived illegally in Switzerland.
+Neumann was sent to the Second Spanish Republic to represent the Comintern and then lived illegally in Switzerland.
 In September 1933, the public prosecutor of Berlin, based on the confessions of 15 of his co-conspirators, charged Neumann with first-degree murder for his involvement in the murders of Captains Anlauf and Lenck.

-In January 1934, while still a fugitive from the German police, Neumann was accused of having tried to split the KPD and was forced to write a criticism and self-criticism".
+In January 1934, while still a fugitive from the German police, Neumann was accused of having tried to split the KPD and was forced to write a criticism and self-criticism.
 In late 1934, he was arrested in Zurich by the Swiss immigration authorities and was imprisoned for six months after which he was expelled.
 He was sent to the Soviet Union, where he fell victim to the Great Purge.